 The first-gen Fusion sedan still hits a sweet spot between ride quality and handling, and family shoppers will appreciate its roomy trunk.
 A smallish backseat and wide turning circle are drawbacks, but a variety of drivetrains should suit many needs.
 You can pair a manual or automatic transmission with a four-cylinder or an automatic with a V-6 with available all-wheel drive.

 Shopping notes: Combined gas mileage ranges from a 20 mpg with the V-6 and all-wheel drive to 23 mpg with the four-cylinder — both unremarkable for this class.
 Front-drive models had the best reliability.
 Six airbags and antilock brakes were standard, but an electronic stability system didn’t arrive until 2009.

 Need something roomier?
 Ford rebooted the Taurus nameplate in 2008 as an update to the underrated Five Hundred.
 In many ways it’s a better car than today’s Taurus, thanks to its mammoth backseat and trunk, tall driving position and spot-on ride/handling balance.
 The styling isn’t for everyone, but it pays dividends on the visibility front — something its stylish successor sacrificed.
 Like most full-size sedans, the Taurus had plenty of creature comforts; well-equipped examples have heated leather and dual power seats as well as dual-zone climate.

 Shopping notes: A capable V-6 delivers 22 mpg.
-All-wheel drive was available, but thirsty (19 mpg).
-Rollover-sensing side curtain airbags and antilock brakes were standard, but look for models with Ford's optional AdvanceTrac stability system.
+All-wheel drive was available but thirsty on gas mileage (19 mpg).
+Rollover-sensing side curtain airbags and antilock brakes were standard, but look for models with Ford’s optional AdvanceTrac stability system.

 2007 Honda Civic